roman-milk/roman-milk.github.io/prof-blackmailed.md

  THE END

  Please email me any suggestions or comments as I appreciate what readers have to say about my stories.
-Report_Story #1